kodega2016/terraform-associate/README.md

 The final step is to apply the changes to the infrastructure.The `apply` command. it will read the `.tf` files and apply the changes to the infrastructure.

-We can also validate teh terraform configuration files using the `validate` command.
+We can also validate the terraform configuration files using the `validate` command.

 ```bash
 terraform validate